-For long time, there was the conviction that only one car with four lights was assembled at Settimo Milanese under direct Mr. Scaglione’s supervision.
+For a long time, there was the conviction that only one car with four lights was assembled at Settimo Milanese under the direct supervision of Mr. Scaglione.
 As that car had been sold years ago to the Abarth collection in Osaka (Japan), the existence of other, similar cars provoked suspicion and generated the theory of sister replica car, produced to replace original one!

 Even the chassis type and number were found for that story, and already used, a magnesium-racing chassis with number 750.33.012 became the basis for this hypothetic replica.

-The story was veracious and spread worldwide as the one and only true one.
+The "fake news" story was veracious and spread worldwide as the one and only true one.

 Michelangelo would indeed have been proud of this creation.

 Wooden body shaping model used for the production of the Alfa Romeo 33 Stradale series in the Settimo MIlanese factory of Autodelta.

 'Dorino' Zeccoli at the wheel of the Stradale prototype with airflow 'strings' at the newly opened Balocco testing facility of Alfa Romeo.
 Photograph courtesy of the private collection of Giovanna Scaglione.